 One thing that we should note here is that you need to pay attention to the weather in your work area.
 If at all possible, paint your radiator in spring or summer.
 You’ll need to keep it turned off over a few days, and the room you work in should be well-ventilated – both of which are undesirable in the dead of winter.
 Also, if you’re using spray primer or paint, it might be best to detach your radiator from the wall and continue the process outside.

-Wherever you’re working, you need to make sure that all surfaces are protected, and that there is as little dust as possible.
-Use a vacuum cleaner, put down newspapers or cloths on the floor around the radiator, and cover the pipes with masking tape.
-No matter how careful you, you’re likely to drip at least a little paint.
+Wherever you’re working, you need to make sure that all surfaces are protected and that there is as little dust as possible.
+Use a vacuum cleaner, put newspapers or cloth on the floor around the radiator, and cover the pipes with masking tape.
+No matter how careful you are, you’re likely to drip at least a little paint.

 4. Sand Your Radiator